vinkla/wordplate/README.md

-WordPress theming boilerplate, don't repeat yourself.
+A WordPress theming boilerplate with snippets used in almost every WP project.